nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/DECORATORS_INTRO.md

 Michael Tambornino's father opened up the Juniper Hill Mortuary back in 1959 and has served their community faithfully since.
 It's a trusted business that people in the entire town use to make sure that a family member's death is handled with care and compassion.

 Michael took over the operation of the business in 2017 and realized that everything was still done non-digitally.
 All the ledgers, receipts, billing, and funeral records were hand-written and stored in massive filing cabinets in the basement.
-Michael new that one fire or flood would wipe out the entire business.
+Michael knew that one fire or flood would wipe out the entire business.
 In college, he took a couple accounting classes and an introduction to computing class and new that modern technology could make the operation of the business much easier and also have all the critical financial information backed up in case of catastrophe.

 He has hired you on a contract basis to start building applications that will allow him, and his staff, to enter information digitally on their computers or iPads any time they like.